Syllabus

 This is an important list of questions that students frequently ask where the answer is ‘no’.

-I had to miss class, do I need to let you know?
-I don’t take attendance, so you do not need to let me know.
+• I had to miss class, do I need to let you know?
+You do not need to let me know.

-Will there be a study guide?
+• Will there be a study guide?
 There will not be a study guide.
-Make one!
+Making one is a great study exercise!

 Counseling & Psychiatry Services